faabergr/faabergr.github.io/_posts/2017-12-28-Netlify-is-great.md

 ![Netlify logo]({{ site.baseurl }}/images/netlify.png)

 The current iteration of my blog has been going since 2014.
 I recently started having it hosted on a free service called [Netlify](https://www.netlify.com/), which has so far been a great experience that I'll go into below.
-I am not affiliated in any way with Netlify and am not accruing large stacks of referral cash from anyone who signs up, but nonetheless I want to get the word out.
+I am not affiliated in any way with Netlify and am not accruing large stacks of referral cash from anyone who signs up, but nonetheless I want to get the word out.<!--more-->

 For awhile now I've been using [Github Pages](https://pages.github.com/) as my blogging platorm of choice.
 It uses [Jekyll](https://jekyllrb.com/) under the covers, which is a Ruby application that does the templating and has some nice plugins.
 The reasons still hold true: